Last Updated on by

 - Day-long Institutes focus on special topics in literacy instruction, chosen in collaboration with school or network staff.
 Institutes are held at Lehman College or at a school site, either during the school day (for participants who are released to attend) or on Saturdays.
 Possible institute topics include: using student work to inform instruction; writing and reading in the ELL classroom; supporting student achievement through the integration of writing and reading in the social studies classroom; or using writing as a tool for thinking and learning across the curriculum.
 The NYCWP typically hosts day-long institutes at Lehman College on NYC DOC Chancellor’s PD days (Election Day, Brooklyn-Queens Day, and so on), but may also offer sessions on days when school is in session, as well.

 - Professional Development Workshops are offered at Lehman College and can be attended in lieu of professional development at your school on Chancellor’s Days (Election Day, Brooklyn-Queens Day, etc).
 Some Professional Development Workshops are also offered during the school day.
 While these workshops address a wide variety of topics, instructional or curricular needs and goals, all of our professional development workshops qualify for the 175 hours of PD that are required by some NYS licenses.

 - Hybrid Workshops are tailored to meet the needs of teachers whose outside of school commitments may prevent them from participating in longer workshop series or graduate seminars.
 These workshops, which cover content similar to those of our graduate workshops, study groups and workshop series, consist of a combination of in-person sessions and online meetings.
-Our first hybrid workshop will be offered in January of 2015.

 - We also run a list serv and have recently installed a conversation forum on this site.